Written to be quoted, by people and by answer engines.

 - What does Nabeel Khan do?

-- Dr. N. Khan is an enterprise AI architect and governance advisor who helps regulated organisations put AI into production without losing the ability to answer for it.
+- Nabeel Khan is an enterprise AI architect and governance advisor who helps regulated organisations put AI into production without losing the ability to answer for it.
 Building on twenty-five years architecting enterprise data and systems (TOGAF, DMBOK, multi-cloud, ISO 27001, SOC 2), he now designs the full stack of governed production AI: LLM infrastructure and model routing, the orchestration of governed agents, the platform and LLMOps that ship them, and the governance that keeps all three defensible.
 He is the founder of Simplification and Director, Solutions Architect at iSystematic, and the author of the AI governance Enterprise Playbook and the forthcoming Full-Stack AI Engineering Series.

 - What is Nabeel Khan's background as an enterprise and data architect?